lazka/pygraz-covid-cert/README.md

-This was for a short presentation at PyGRAZ on 2021-09-07 about the Covid Certificate and how parse/check it with Python.
+This was for a short presentation at PyGRAZ on 2021-09-07 about the Covid Certificate and how to parse/check it with Python.